 SCOTT McPHERSON (1992, now deceased): He was one of the first openly gay, HIV-positive American artists, a renowned playwright and accomplished actor.
 He was the author of the critically acclaimed play Marvin's Room, later made into a film.
-Born in 1959, he died of AIDS complications in 1992.
+Born in 1959 in Columbus, Ohio, he died of AIDS complications in Chicago in 1992.